KristaJoy/leaflet-challenge/README.md

 Plotted the location of the returned geoJSON data to create circle markers whose size and color are correlated to the magnitude and depth of the quake.

-Also, included a legend and popups over each datapoint that show the location, depth and magnitude of the quake.
+For more clarity, included a legend and popups over each datapoint that show the location, depth and magnitude of the quake.